Stimulant Addiction: Common Substances and Expert Stimulant Abuse Treatment

 There are currently no FDA-approved medications used for stimulant addiction.
 However, it’s important for patients to work with a psychiatrist so they can make sure they are on the best medication for any co-occurring mental health disorders they’re dealing with.

-If you have questions about any of our treatment programs for stimulant drug use, don’t hesitate to reach out as soon as possible.
+If you have questions about how medication management fits into our comprehensive stimulant abuse treatment plans, don’t hesitate to reach out to our medical team as soon as possible.

 Other Addiction Treatment Options